opensearch-project/documentation-website/_api-reference/cat/cat-segment-replication.md

 Parameter | Type | Description
 :--- | :--- | :---
 `index` | String | The name of the index, or a comma-separated list or a wildcard expression of index names used to filter results.
-If this parameters is not provided, the response contains information about all indexes in the cluster.
+If this parameter is not provided, the response contains information about all indexes in the cluster.

 ## Query parameters